 - The complaint must be lodged in accordance with the formal requirements.

-To obtain the transfer of the domain name, you must demonstrate that each of the following three conditions has been met:
+To obtain the transfer or cancellation of the domain name, you must demonstrate that each of the following three conditions has been met:

 - The domain name is identical or very similar to one of the following elements: